Stationarity and elimination of imaginaries in stable and simple theories: Examples

-\begin{remark} Property \ref{HypothesisGood} holds for the theory $SCF_p^\infty$.
 Indeed, the proof of completeness by Ershov in \cite{E87Fields} yields a description of types: Given $K_1$ and $K_2$ separably closed fields both of characteristic $p$ and the same degree of imperfection and $k_i \subset K_i$ subfields such that the extension $K_i/k_i$ is separable, then $k_1$ and $k_2$ have the same type if they are isomorphic as fields (c.f. \cite[Theorem p.717]{S86Independence}).